psliwa/PHPPdf/README.markdown

 Stylesheet structure
 --------------------

-Stylesheets have to be in external file, in stylesheet short declaration of attributes (simple and complex) isn't supported.
+Stylesheets have to be in external file, in stylesheet short declarations of attributes (simple and complex) aren't supported.
 Syntax od stylesheet:

     <stylesheet>
         <div class="class">